Similarity Preserving Representation Learning for Time Series Clustering: Introduction

 \section{Introduction}

-Modeling time series data is an important but challenging task.
+Modeling time series data is important but highly challenging.
 It is considered by \cite{yang200610} as one of the $10$ most challenging problems in data mining.
-Although time series analysis has attracted increasing attention in recent years, the models that analyze time series data are still much fewer than the models developed for static data.
-The latter category of models, which usually take instance-feature matrices as their inputs, cannot directly analyze time series data due to its temporal nature, usually unequal lengths, and complex properties~\cite{langkvist2014review}.
-This is a great pity since many static models are effective, robust, efficient, and easy to use.
-Introducing them to time series analysis can greatly enhance the development of this domain.
+Although time series clustering has attracted increasing attention, the time series clustering algorithms are still much fewer than the clustering algorithms developed for static data.
+The latter category of models, which usually take instance-feature matrices as their inputs, cannot directly partition time series data due to its temporal nature, typically unequal lengths, and complex properties~\cite{langkvist2014review}.
+This is a great pity since many static clustering algorithms are effective, robust, efficient, and easy to use.
+Introducing them to time series clustering can significantly advance this field.